Feather plucking in parrots

 Within five months, he had fitted into our flock, stepping into a crate to go into the aviary and flying about with increasing agility.
 He even learned to play with Artha.

-The finest writing I’ve ever read on a captive birds’ mating behaviour is in Joanna Burger’s book, The Parrot Who Owns Me.
-She describes how Tiko, the red lored captive bred Amazon joined her and her husband at the mature age of twenty five and lived amiably with them except in the mating season when he‘d try to entice Joanna into the nest spaces he had discovered under furniture and would attack her husband if he approached.
+The parrot lived amiably with them except in the mating season when he‘d try to entice Joanna into the nest spaces he had discovered under furniture and would attack her husband if he approached.

-How to reduce the mating behaviour of your parrot (and thus reduce the potential for biting)
+How to lessen mating behaviour in your parrot

 There are some precautions to take to lessen the mating behaviour of a bird living in a human flock.